junjo255/junjo255/README.md

 I currently work for [Goldman Sachs](https://www.goldmansachs.com/).
-I'm part of the money movement team where our team is responsible for building money movement related features such as ACH and wires.
+I'm part of the money movement team where our team is responsible for building money transfer related features such as ACH and wires.
+Here's the project I've been working on: https://apple.co/3FXowgt

 Prior to Goldman Sachs, I worked for [Northwestern Mutual](https://www.northwesternmutual.com/), where I helped to build their financial platform.
 I was part of the API engineering team where I was responsible for API development, backend-service library management, data persistence, and microservice orchestration.